kenhoff/aad-demos/demo/multiple-demo-directories.md

 - sign into the [management portal](https://manage.windowsazure.com/) with the MSA
 - create a parent directory (New -> App Services -> Active Directory -> Directory -> Custom Create)
   - choose the name carefully - the users will be named after this directory

+### Creating the users in your parent directory (which will be the admins for the child directory)

 - create 200 users in that parent directory
   - you'll need to use [LCA-approved fictitious names](https://microsoft.sharepoint.com/sites/lcaweb/Pages/Applications/FictitiousNameFinder.aspx)
   - (recommended) this can be [done in bulk](http://blogs.technet.com/b/heyscriptingguy/archive/2014/08/04/use-powershell-to-create-bulk-users-for-office-365.aspx)
   - set the user passwords (recommended: ```Microsoft123!``` - your users will be typing this a lot, and it's more useful to be easy than secure), and set them to never expire

+### Making those users able to log into the Azure Management Portal

 - assign each of those users as a coadmin of that azure subscription (Azure Management Portal -> Settings (left navigation) -> Administrators -> Add)

+### Creating the child directory for each child admin

 - with each user, log in and create a child directory

+#### Additional step: creating another admin to log into other management portals

   - if you need to be able to log into a different management portal (e.g. O365, Intune), then you'll need to create an additional global admin in the child directory

+### Activating trials on each directory
 - (optional) activate the Azure AD trial for each child directory (Azure Management Portal -> {your child directory} -> Licenses -> Activate)
 - [o365](https://microsoft.sharepoint.com/teams/office365demos/Lists/Demo%20Account%20Extension%20Requests/Item/newifs.aspx?List=32418e74-18aa-48e4-a257-b061e0c7ab4d&Source=https%3A%2F%2Fmicrosoft%2Esharepoint%2Ecom%2Fteams%2Foffice365demos%2FLists%2FDemo%20Account%20Extension%20Requests&Web=f9ec1306-1519-4a4d-a132-a5077e9f900e&InitialTabId=Ribbon%2ERead&VisibilityContext=WSSTabPersistence#InplviewHashdc12fa55-37ed-4b7e-bc8e-75640c2a74e7=ShowInGrid%3DTrue)

+### Configuring each directory with the right data and enabled features

 - (optional) configure each child directory to your specifications
   - check out some of the other [demo scripts available](/demo)